 - They are also a good deterrent for slugs and snails.
-Scatter a generous barrier around any young seedlings that you want to protect to keep the pesky molluscs away.
-This is apparently the equivalent of us walking barefoot on broken glass.
+Scatter a generous barrier around any young seedlings to keep the pesky molluscs away.
+Apparently this is the human equivalent of walking barefoot on broken glass.

 - Coffee grounds can also be added directly to the soil.
 They act as a general fertiliser, adding organic matter, improving drainage, water retention and soil aeration.
 As they break down they will continue to add nitrogen which is so good for plant growth.

 - Used coffee grounds will not affect the PH level of your soil unless used in very concentrated amounts.
 However unused coffee grounds or leftover coffee is always such a wonderful pick-me-up for acid loving plants.

 - Coffee grounds also work very well as a mulch around plants.
 This keeps earthworms very happy as they seem partial to a little caffeine hit too!

 - Don’t worry if they look a bit mouldy, this is just part of the natural breaking down process and a sign that it’s working.

 - If you’re not a coffee drinker, tea bags are good for the soil too – check out this post!

 - Adding banana skins is another excellent way to improve your garden soil.
 They can also be added directly to the ground as long as they are cut up into very small pieces.
 They’ll break down faster and offer all the micro-organisms in the soil lots more surface area to work their magic.